 Speeding wastes fuel and is potentially dangerous, particularly for truck drivers.
 According to the UMTRI study, driving at high speeds can reduce fuel efficiency by up to 30%.
 Set speed restrictions for your drivers to reduce fuel consumption as well as safety risks.

-GPS fleet tracking and telematics can also track fuel usage and remind drivers of when to slow down and drive within the speed limit, which will further reduce fuel consumption.
+GPS fleet management and telematics can also track fuel usage and remind drivers of when to slow down and drive within the speed limit, which will further reduce fuel consumption.
 You can use the software to create reports that determine which drivers are not following the company’s speed restrictions.